• Skip to primary navigation

 Sad to read…

 But it’s true.
-That’s why finding a place that allowed me to interact with elephants without the suffering was a priority.
+That’s why finding a place that allowed me to interact with elephants in Thailand without the suffering was a priority.
 I wanted to spend money on programs that enhance the animals’ lives, not make it worse.

 Enter Elephant Nature Park, a natural home, and sanctuary for elephants.
 Yup, this park is pretty much a retirement home for elephants, where they can spend their remaining years feeling happy and loved.